RoshanNindrai/RBSentinel/README.md

 #Usage

 RBSentinel was inspired by <a href="https://github.com/mutualmobile/MMWormhole">MMWormhole</a>, with a way to perfom CRUD operations over a specific resource.
-Sentinel has the ability to listen to updates on specific resource.
+Sentinel has the ability to listen to updates on specific resource even when the app is not open or in background.

 Initialization